Introduction

 In 2026, the Ministry of Manpower has tightened the audit of Fixed-Term Contracts (PKWT).
 While the law allows up to 5 years, any contract that lacks a specific “Project Objective” or “End Date” can be legally challenged and converted to a Permanent Contract (PKWTT) by the labor courts.

-Strategy: Advise your readers to use clear "SOW-based" (Statement of Work) language in contracts to avoid forced permanency.
+Strategy: Use clear “SOW-based” (Statement of Work) language in contracts to avoid forced permanency.

 UU PDP Enforcement (Data Privacy)